Guilherme-Turri/dengue-analisys-cpv-2023/README.md

 The first part of the project was to perform data ETL (Extract, Transform, Load).
 To access and search for the 'Dengue' topic automatically, Selenium was used.
 For data scraping, BeautifulSoup was used.

-After selecting the topics, OpenCV (CV2) was used to download the images.
+After selecting the topics, Requests was used to download the images.
 The data reading from a PNG file was done with Tesseract

 Finally, the analysis was performed using Pandas, and the plotting of the graphs was done with Matplotlib.
 The precipitation/rainfall data was extracted from a CSV file acquired from the INMET website
 The forecast was made using SES (Simple Exponential Smoothing)